HomeSecExplorer/Proxmox-Hardening-Guide/docs/pve8-hardening-guide.md

 ---

-##### 1.2.7 Unprivileged Containers by Default
+##### 1.2.7 Avoid LXC - Run Container Platforms Inside VMs

 **Level 1**

 **Description**\
+Do **not** use LXC containers on the Proxmox host.
+Instead, run container platforms (e.g., Docker, Kubernetes) inside a fully virtualized VM.
+This ensures proper isolation and keeps the hypervisor dedicated to virtualization only.

+**Measures**

+- Provision a dedicated VM for your container runtime.
+- Apply the guest OS and container runtime hardening baseline inside that VM.
+- Expose only the necessary ports from the *VM* to *FRONTEND* networks.

+**Execution Status**

+- [ ] YES - Control implemented
+- [ ] NO  - Control not implemented

+---

+##### 1.2.8 Unprivileged Containers by Default

+**Level 1**

+**Description**\
-Run LXC containers unprivileged so that the container's root user is mapped to an unprivileged host UID/GID via user namespaces.
+Prefer control **1.2.7 Avoid LXC - Run Container Platforms Inside VMs**.
+If that is not an option in your environment, run LXC containers unprivileged so that the container's root user is mapped to an unprivileged host UID/GID via user namespaces.
 This reduces the impact of container escapes and enables safer device and mount handling.
 Use privileged containers only when a specific, justified need exists.

 **Measures**